-Plan for your staff, students and the wider community to develop and own a negotiated curriculum in which technologies are assimilated with clear alignment to the vision and strategy.
+Plan for your staff, students and the wider community to develop and own a negotiated local curriculum in which technologies are integrated with clear alignment to your vision and strategy.

 Plan and put into practice authentic learning experiences that will make the best use of technologies to support student-driven inquiry practices by: